nttng207/Senku-Chatbot/README.md

 ### A RAG Pipeline ([Paper](https://arxiv.org/pdf/2005.11401.pdf))

 That retrieves the most relevant information from the scraped papers relatively to the query, and takes it as context to summarize.
 One of the main features I implemented (prompt engineering) is that the bot is *citing its sources*.
 Hence, it becomes possible to assess the veracity of the provided answer.
 The pipeline is using OpenAI LLMS (`embedding-v3` and `gpt-3.5-turbo`) to process the retrieval and the generation steps.
-Like every LLM, RAG-Maestro can be subject to hallucinations. **Making it citing the sources can help us to detect a hallucination**.
+Like every LLM, Senku-Bot can be subject to hallucinations. **Making it citing the sources can help us to detect a hallucination**.

 I used [llama_index]( https://docs.llamaindex.ai/en/stable/) to build the RAG pipeline, specifically picked a "tree_summarizer" form query engine to generate the answer.
 All the hyperparameters are stored in an editable `config.yml` file.